 At the end of the 2024 school year I was thrilled to attend so many graduations, celebrations and award ceremonies across the electorate of Greenvale and to present the Greenvale leadership awards to students at each of Greenvale's wonderful schools.
 These prestigious awards are presented annually to a year 6 and a year 11 student at each school in the electorate who has demonstrated exceptional public service and commitment to education.
-It is an honour to recognise each of the winners in the Parliament of Victoria tonight and to recognise their achievements and record them for posterity: Sofia Zovko from Greenvale Secondary College, for demonstrating exceptional leadership; Dunya Daoo from Roxburgh Rise Primary School, for organising and planning school assemblies; Kuze Sinsi from Roxburgh Homestead Primary, for volunteering at the school's breakfast club; Rihanna Daoud from Roxburgh Park Primary, for being a great role model for her peers; Brigham Fiu from Craigieburn South Primary, for being a role model and a leader within school sports teams; Lauren Potts from Aitken College, for helping middle and senior school events; Elyna Binil from Keelonith Primary School, for being a nexceptional student wellbeing leader; Lucy Hodson from Greenvale Primary, for being an exceptional student wellbeing leader; Lucy Hodson from Kolbe Catholic College, for being an outstanding role model for her peers; Jacqob Hira from Mary Queen of Heaven Catholic Primary, for his determination and positive mindset; Isabelle Francken from St Carlo Borromeo, for her desire to make a positive impact; Mohamed Mohamed from Bethal Primary, for demonstrating great leadership; Edin Sulicic from Bethal Primary; Rose Sleiman from Good Samaritan Catholic Primary; Sura Sarhan from Roxburgh College; Shaivi Desai from Westmeadows Primary; Meron Ayshoa from Craigieburn Secondary; and Kemindi Indrasiri from Aitken College.
+It is an honour to recognise each of the winners in the Parliament of Victoria tonight and to recognise their achievements and record them for posterity: Sofia Zovko from Greenvale Secondary College, for demonstrating exceptional leadership; Dunya Daoo from Roxburgh Rise Primary School, for organising and planning school assemblies; Kuze Sinsi from Roxburgh Homestead Primary, for volunteering at the school's breakfast club; Rihanna Daoud from Roxburgh Park Primary, for being a great role model for her peers; Brigham Fiu from Craigieburn South Primary, for being a role model and a leader within school sports teams; Lauren Potts from Aitken College, for helping middle and senior school events; Elyna Binil from Keelonith Primary School, for being a fantastic school captain and for demonstrating school values; Isabella Taylor from Kolbe Catholic College, for being an exceptional student wellbeing leader; Lucy Hodson from Greenvale Primary, for being an outstanding role model for her peers; Jacqob Hira from Mary Queen of Heaven Catholic Primary, for his determination and positive mindset; Isabelle Francken from St Carlo Borromeo, for her desire to make a positive impact; Mohamed Mohamed from Bethal Primary, for demonstrating great leadership; Edin Sulicic from Bethal Primary; Rose Sleiman from Good Samaritan Catholic Primary; Sura Sarhan from Roxburgh College; Shaivi Desai from Westmeadows Primary; Meron Ayshoa from Craigieburn Secondary; and Kemindi Indrasiri from Aitken College.